y-scope/clp/docs/src/user-guide/quick-start-search/ui-search.md

    * You can click and drag to zoom into a time range or use the time range filter in (4).
 3. The table displays the search results for your query.
 4. Clicking the <i class="fa fa-bars"></i> icon reveals additional filters for your query.
-   * The time range filter allows you to period of time that matching log events must be in.
+   * The time range filter allows you to specify the period of time that matching log events must be in.
    * The case sensitivity filter allows you to specify whether CLP should respect the case of your query.
 5. Clicking the <i class="fa fa-cog"></i> icon reveals options for displaying results.